Fashion Freaks 2.0 finished in 2015.

 Meagan Whellans is originally from Australia and has a degree in textiles from R.M.I.T. a Melbourne university.

-Susanne Berg is co-director of Independent Living Institute, a freelance writer and analyst from Sweden and a wheelchair user for 30 years.
+Susanne Berg is a freelance writer and analyst from Sweden and a wheelchair user for 30 years.

 “During the quarter of a century I have used a wheelchair I have sewn and altered clothes en masse without finding the ultimate solution.
 In 2001 I met Meagan and almost immediately we started to talk clothes.”